 About Dr. Pytal

-Dr. Anastasia Pytal, PsyD, is a licensed psychologist and the founder of the First Responders Resilience Center.
+Anastasia Pytal, PsyD, ABPP, MPA is a licensed psychologist, Board Certified in Police and Public Safety Psychology and the founder of the First Responders Resilience Center.
 Her area of professional interest and expertise is working with law enforcement professionals and their loved ones on issues pertaining to trauma, depression, anxiety, relationship issues, and work-related stress.

 Through patient-therapist collaboration, Dr. Pytal works with clients to first explore a problem and understand its origin, and then she teaches them practical skills they can use outside therapy to live more productive and satisfying lives.